Foundation Against Intolerance and Racism: Transgender students

-On October 17, FAIR hosted a webinar titled "Understanding Gender Dysphoria and Its Impact on Clinical Care" with Lisa Littman, Stella O'Malley, Zander Kreig, Teva Johnstone, and Dr. Carrie Mendoza.
+On October 17, FAIR hosted a webinar titled "Understanding Gender Dysphoria and Its Impact on Clinical Care" with Lisa Littman, Stella O'Malley, Zander Keig, Teva Johnstone, and Dr. Carrie Mendoza.
 Littman coined the term "rapid-onset gender dysphoria" in a 2018 study based on parent reports on three websites known for their transphobic discourse.
-On October 20, FAIR retweeted FAIR legal analyst Reid Newton's tweet promoting a piece written by her and FAIR attorney Leigh-Ann O’Neill which criticized the U.S. Department of Health and Human Services' proposed Nondiscrimination in Health Programs and Activities Rule which would protect individuals’ ability to receive gender-affirming care.
-Newton and O'Neill argued that because the impacts of gender-transition care are not fully known, healthcare providers may be "hesitant to go along with this new mandate at the potential expense of their patients."
-Newton maintained that they weren't transphobic, saying the article's goal was the ensure transgender patients know both sides so they can give informed consent.
+On October 20, FAIR legal analyst Reid Newton and FAIR attorney Leigh-Ann O’Neill published an opinion in The Hill criticizing the U.S. Department of Health and Human Services' proposed Nondiscrimination in Health Programs and Activities Rule to protect access to gender-affirming care.
+A week later, they spoke at Emory University School of Law.
+Following protests, Newton maintained that they weren't transphobic and that they wished to ensure that transgender people can give informed consent.

+In May 2023, FAIR sponsored a letter to Springer Nature demanding they refuse to retract a paper on Rapid Onset Gender Dysphoria and retain Kenneth Zucker as the journal's editor.
+The paper was retracted in June on the grounds that the authors did not properly obtain informed consent from the participants.
+Zucker was retained as editor.
+In September 2023, FAIR supported a petition by members of the Society for Evidence-Based Gender Medicine (SEGM) and Genspect that called on the U.S. Food and Drug Administration to halt the prescription of puberty blockers to trans youth.
+At the time, FAIR's board of advisors included SEGM advisors Stella O'Malley and Robert P. George.